 UTL: Universal Tag Locator

-The Universal Tag Locator (UTL) is an all-encompassing tag monitoring and reporting system with extensive search and reporting features.
+The Universal Tag Locator (UTL) is an all-encompassing process monitoring and reporting system with extensive search and reporting features.
 Its users can locate real-time instrument information from multiple data sources.
 UTL is expandable and customizable to connect with all of your plant’s current instrument data sources.

 Your operators and supervisors can create customizable end-of-shift reports that can be emailed to selected individuals to manage job tasks and improve continuity.
 Operating targets can be identified and tracked against established benchmarks.
 Alarms can be monitored and managed to identify at-risk process conditions.